 When Do I Have to File a Lawsuit After a Truck Accident in Florida?

-You must file your lawsuit within four years.
+You must file your lawsuit within two years typically (but there could be exceptions).
 If you’ve lost a family member in a wreck involving a truck, you’ll have two years to initiate a wrongful death case.

 You’ll have a chance at a better outcome if you contact a reputable Destin law firm as soon as possible after your accident.
 Initial investigations can take time.
 You (and any witnesses) are more likely to have a better memory of the incident soon after the crash.